ARMmbed/mbed-client/docs/Introduction.md

  object->set_observable(true);
 ```

-If you want a dynamic resource to be observable, do the following when creating the resource:
+If you want a dynamic Resource to be observable, do the following when creating the resource:

 ```
 M2MResource* create_dynamic_resource(const String &resource_name,